MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-directory-synchronization.md

 Directory synchronization is required for the following features and functionality:

-- SSO.
+- SSO

-- Lync coexistence.
+- Lync coexistence

 - Exchange hybrid deployment, including:

   - Fully shared global address list (GAL) between your on-premises Exchange environment and Office 365.
   - Synchronizing GAL information from different mail systems.
   - The ability to add users to and remove users from Office 365 service offerings.
 This requires the following:
   - Two-way synchronization must be configured during directory synchronization setup.
 By default, directory synchronization tools write directory information only to the cloud.
 When you configure two-way synchronization, you enable write-back functionality so that a limited number of object attributes are copied from the cloud, and then written them back to your local Active Directory.
 Write-back is also referred to as Exchange hybrid mode.
   - An on-premises Exchange hybrid deployment
   - The ability to move some user mailboxes to Office 365 while keeping other user mailboxes on-premises.
   - Safe senders and blocked senders on-premises are replicated to Office 365.
   - Basic delegation and send-on-behalf-of email functionality.
   - You have an integrated on-premises smart card or multi-factor authentication solution.

-- Synchronization of photos, thumbnails, conference rooms, and security groups.
+- Synchronization of photos, thumbnails, conference rooms, and security groups